docmode-health/AIDE-CDSS/docs/installation/NETWORKING.md

 6. Save and exit the editor

-7. Rebuild and restart Perplexica:
+7. Rebuild and restart AIDE-CDSS:

 ```
 docker compose up -d --build